 2008: I often get requests for recipes, or can’t find one I’ve made in the past.
 This site is my solution to record them for myself and to share easily.

 This photo was taken while hiking the Cinque Terre trail above Vernazza in Sept 2008 with my husband.
 Besides the stunning views, our reward at the end of each hike was a wonderful Italian food experience in another charming little village.

 We all have to eat and many of us obviously like to cook.
 We learned to eat well according to mom and Canada’s Food Rules in grade school.
 Later we learned to eat and drink for enjoyment and to try new foods.
 Luckily, armed with a few facts and tips we can eat well, enjoy, and stay healthy.

-2015: Research Fatigue – A phrase coined by Emma Teitel of the Toronto Star.
+Research Fatigue – A phrase coined by Emma Teitel of the Toronto Star.
 She writes: “It seems every day the news produces a study indicating our life choices will result in illness or untimely death – followed directly by a contradictory report.”
 Most recently WHO has attacked bacon, charcuterie and red meat, stating an alarming increase in colon cancer risk with their consumption.
 They do not differentiate between absolute and relative risk, nor do they discuss alcohol and tobacco consumption, obesity, proportion of junk food vs vegetables, fruits and grains in the diet, familial connections, nor activity levels.
-So take my earlier advice and enjoy cooking and eating.
+So take my earlier advice and enjoy.